 By day I juggle words and news, but by night I toy with my own microkernel operating system diosix (GitHub mirror).
 I'm in the middle of rewriting the code.
 The plan is to develop low-level programming skills and make something cool: the ultimate goal is to provide a personal distributed computing system that configures itself on the fly to match demand and available resources.
 Get in touch if you're interested in helping!

-You're more than welcome to drop me an email to email@example.com.
-My public key is here (pgp.mit.edu, fingerprint 1FD3 81D9 6344 FC49 9C5F FBC1 0EC6 E70E 3EB7 9D2E) if you wish to send me an encrypted email or request a cryptographically signed message.
+You're more than welcome to drop me an email to firstname.lastname@example.org.
+My Keybase-hosted public key is here (HTTPS) (pgp.mit.edu, fingerprint 1FD3 81D9 6344 FC49 9C5F FBC1 0EC6 E70E 3EB7 9D2E) if you wish to send me an encrypted email or request a cryptographically signed message.
 Alternatively, you can find me on Twitter or LinkedIn.
 I can also be found hanging around Freenode IRC using the nickname diodesign.

 For reference, my OTR fingerprint is: B428AE37 9893CC34 581A80A9 75E95E03 E59F70E6.
 Contact me if you wish to instant message me - but please, GPG sign or encrypt your request.
 Thanks.